| Title: | Missing Data Imputation and Model Checking |

 documentation here is primarily directed toward developers.

-Objects can be created that are of semi-continuous
+Objects can be created that are of semi-continuous, nonnegative-continuous, or

 The semi-continuous class inherits from the continuous class and is intended for variables that, for example have a point mass at certain points and are continuous in between.
 Thus, its default transformation is the identity transformation, which is to say no transformation in practice.
 It has one additional slot.